pritchardn/windlass/helloWorldExample/Explanation.md

 ## Current Issues/Comments/Questions
 - Currently, I ensure execution via waiting, which is not ideal but the DropctxWaiter is still a mystery to me.
 - I've been using the StreamingOutput -> Memory -> Streaming Input paradigm.
 Is there a shorter way than this?
+- The reliance on kwargs makes use of the system unintuitive.
+Lots of looking up rather than exploiting IDE tools.

 ## TODO:
 - `Hello world` - Scattered and Gathered, Manual Drop Launching